 6. What happens if I leave BT Mobile?
 If you leave BT Mobile, you will lose your Mobile Benefits.
 You’ll lose these on the last day of your BT Mobile service.
 But you’ll continue to get your Broadband Benefits so long as you still have Halo Broadband.

 What are the Broadband Benefits?

-7. The Broadband Benefits are, Our Price Promise, Keep Connected Promise (Mini Hub), Dedicated UK and Ireland-based Support.
+7. The Broadband Benefits are, Our Price Promise and our Keep Connected Promise (Mini Hub).

 8. How does Our Price Promise work?
 You’ll keep the same monthly price, when your contract ends.
-This doesn’t include any changes as a result of annual percentage increase in the Consumer Price Index (CPI) rate of inflation.
+This doesn’t include any changes as a result of annual percentage increase in the Consumer Price Index (CPI) rate of inflation plus 3.9%.
 See bt.com/prices for more information.